It may have taken about fifty years for ‘Go set a Watchman’ to be published, because of Harper Lee’s uncertainties!

-This folder contained many poems I wrote in the late 1970’s & 1980’s.
-Many were hand-scribbled, most were type-written, yes I did say type-written.
+This folder contained many poems I wrote in the late 1970s & 1980s.
+Many were hand-scribbled, and most were type-written, yes I did say type-written.
+(Using a typewriter.)

-In this folder were notes for use in, or as, ‘possible and potential’ stories, old abandoned writings, half started tales, partial paragraphs and such like.
-It really was a rather eclectic combination of various scribblings.
+In this folder were scribbled notes for use in, or as, ‘possible and potential’ stories; old abandoned writings, half started tales, partial paragraphs, and such like.
+It was a rather eclectic combination of various writings.

-I was filled with personal wonderment when I read the sheets of yellowing paper.
+I was filled with personal wonderment as I read the sheets of yellowing paper.
 Here were my thoughts, my emotions, my ideas of a lifetime ago.

-All, however, transported me back to another time, another world, another life which was connected yet somehow detached from myself.
+All, however, transported me back to another time, another world, another life that was connected yet somehow detached from myself.
 It was like an out-of-body experience, but somehow less direct, less united.

 Possibly that is the effect of passing years?

 Bunched at the back of this folder was a wad of A4 sheets held together by a rusting paperclip.
 I started to read, it was an untitled story.
-A light-hearted black comedy, if it is at all possible, of selfishness, of greed, of impatience and latent curses.
+A light-hearted black comedy, if it is at all possible, of selfishness, of greed, impatience, and latent curses.

 You see, I first scribbled out a rough draft of a storyline in 1978 according to the dates on the draft.
 This (first?) draft had no title and no end.

-It was thirty-five years later, after I become a professional writer and published author, I rediscovered this early work, first started when I was in my late teens.
+It was thirty-five years later, after becoming a professional writer and published author, I rediscovered this early work, which I first started when I was in my late teens.

 At first, I simply returned the manuscript to its folder, the archives if you wish.
 But something was nagging at me.
-This story was, in fact pretty good, it was something different, there was an originality about it.
+This story’s premise was pretty good, it was something different, there was originality about it.

 So, I pulled the manuscript from the dusty cardboard folder once more and began, letter by letter, word by word, to type it onto the computer, to re-write certain parts, to edit and eventually to complete the story.
 All the time I was doing the re-write I was conscious of not changing the basic story, not to expand or cut too much.
-I wanted, I felt I needed to keep the piece as close to the original draft, my teenage life draft, as possible while making it readable.
+I wanted, I felt I needed to keep the piece as close to the original draft, my teenage life’s draft, as possible to maintain the authenticity and not detract from those (my) original thoughts while making it readable.